Our Opening Hours:

 Bone fractures can also cause further problems such as post-traumatic arthritis and osteoarthritis and it is important that the consultant or doctor fully considers your risk of suffering complications in the future and these are accounted for in your compensation claim.

-Serious head, brain and spinal injurie
+What are serious head, brain and spinal injuries?

 Sadly, many car accidents result in catastrophic and life-changing injuries because the victim suffers brain damage or spinal injury.